PythonNorthwestEngland/python-and-sql-workshop/README.md

 ### Read

-First, let's try some querying
+First, let's try some querying or reading data

 1. Open the database
 2. Go to the "Execute SQL" tab